-As a result of stigma, stress, and discrimination, Veterans with LGBT and related identities face increased health risks and unique challenges in health care.
+As a result of stigma, stress, and discrimination, LGBTQ+ Veterans face increased health risks and unique challenges in health care.
 We want you to be comfortable talking with your VA providers about all aspects of your life, so we can offer you the best care possible.

 Learn about health risks and why you should talk to your provider about your sexual orientation identity, birth sex, and self-identified gender identity in the fact sheets below.

-Learn about the resources and support available for Veterans who have faced challenges related to coming out as a person with a lesbian, gay, bisexual, transgender, or related identity.
+Learn about the resources and support available for LGBTQ+ Veterans who have faced challenges related to coming out or are unsure what services they are eligible for at VA.